Address: 301 East Highway 70, Suite A • Safford, AZ 85546 • (928) 428-2560

 The Safford Graham Guardian began as a weekly newspaper published by the Guardian Publishing Company and edited by John J. Birdno.
 Safford was the first seat of Graham County when it was formed in 1881, but the seat was moved to Solomonville after only two years.
 The issue of moving the county seat from Solomonville back to Safford became a topic of fervent conversation during the Guardian’s early years.
 The issue did not make it to the ballot that year, and Solomonville remained the county seat until June 1915, when Safford defeated Pima in a close race.

-After a number of ownership changes, the Guardian merged with Safford Eastern Arizona Courier in 1975, under the ownership of Wick Communications, the publishing company of newspapers in Greenlee, Cochise, Santa Cruz, Pima, La Paz and Mohave counties, as well as Alaska, Colorado, North Dakota, Louisiana and North Carolina.
+After a number of ownership changes, the Guardian merged with Safford Eastern Arizona Courier in 1975, under the ownership of Wick Communications.
+It's a third-generation family-owned community media company with newspapers, websites, magazines, and specialty publications around the country.